Children's Home of Kingston Referral and Admissions Process

 - Current legal status

-The Intake Coordinator consults with representatives from various departments, including the Executive Director, Director of Residential Services, Director of Education Services, Medical Services, Director of Clinical Services, and Therapists.
+The Director of Admissions consults with representatives from various departments, including the Executive Director, Director of Residential Services, Director of Education Services, Medical Services, Director of Clinical Services, and Therapists.
 The appropriateness of placement at The Children’s Home of Kingston for each applicant is based upon the information contained in the referral packet, as well as information gleaned from the pre-placement interview.

 The pre-placement interview allows agency personnel to: